 - Unexpected decreases in bodyweight equivalent to at least ten pounds

-- Very intense pain in the knee accompanied by additional unusual symptoms
+- Severe knee pain accompanied by additional unusual symptoms

 - Pain that persists for three days or more that has a deleterious effect on everyday activity or the ability to sleep

-Risk Factors For Knee PainThe probability of knee pain development may be influenced by some environmental or behavioral variables.
+Risk Factors For Knee PainThe probability of you developing knee pain may be influenced by environmental or behavioral variables.
 These are known as risk factors.

-Examples of risk factors in knee pain include:
+Examples of risk factors for knee pain include: